 Payment of interest

 We will not pay interest on any funds on account of our own costs or any disbursements.
-In the unlikely situation were we hold funds outside of those situations for more than 4 weeks we will pay interest at Barclays Bank PLC interest rates on any sums over £25,000 subject to a minimum interest level accruing of £50.
-Our Interest Policy is available on request.
+In the unlikely situation where we hold funds outside of those situations for more than 4 weeks we will pay interest at Barclays Bank PLC interest rates on any sums over £25,000 subject to a minimum interest level accruing of £50.

 Residual balances and payment to charity